+- London broil roast.
 Traditionally London broil was a preparation method involving marinating and grilling or broiling but has come to refer to a cut of meat.
 London broil is a lean cut of beef, making it a great option for slow cooking to retain juices and prevent drying out.
-The cut of meat labeled as London broil is typically top round or flank steak, which are both rear cuts.
+The cut of meat labeled as London broil is typically top round or flank steak, which are both lean, rear cuts.
+Slow cooking London broil eliminates the need for marinating since the roast cooks in its own juices for an extended period of time.

-⏲️ Time needed & crockpot cooking time tips
+Time needed & crockpot cooking time tips

-The thing I love most about this recipe is that you can get it started with under 10 minutes prep time, and it requires no work to get it ready to serve at dinner time.
+The thing I love most about this recipe is that you can get it started with under 10 minutes prep time, and it requires almost no work to get it ready to serve at dinner time.
 If you want to make a gravy with the juices, plan for about 5 minutes (but it's perfect if you choose to just serve it au jus).

 Note that crockpots all cook at different rates based on the combination of the size of the crockpot, the weight of the roast, and sometimes even just the brand of the cooker.